 - Novel Activities Compare/Contrast, Visualization, Figurative Language, Context Clues, Cause and Effect, and Making Connections

 Creating a tornado in a bottle is a fun experiment for students while reading this novel.
 The video below shows the end results.

 Tornado tubes can be bought at many toy stores for under $2.00.
 This tube attaches two plastic soda bottles together.

 Simply fill one bottle 2/3 full with water and screw the Tornado Tube onto this bottle.
 Then attach the second plastic bottle to the other end of the Tornado Tube.
 To create the tornado, shake the bottles in a circular motion.
 Set the bottles on a flat surface and watch the “tornado” in the top bottle.

 National Geographic created this extremely emotional video that shows how the people who witnessed the tornado felt during and shortly after the tornado hit Joplin.
 Be sure to watch this video before showing it in class to make sure it is suitable for your students.

 If you would like to try out the I Survived the Joplin Tornado, 2011 Book Unit before you buy it, this download contains free samples including:

 - Photos to Show What the Rest of the Unit Looks Like

 I Survived the Joplin Tornado, 2011 Book Unit contains graphic organizers for an interactive notebook.
-Vocabulary, comprehension, constructive response writing, and skill practice are all included.
+Vocabulary, comprehension, constructed response writing, and skill practice are all included.
 Printable and digital versions are available.